melezhik/swat/intro.md

 I dare to say this could be enough for most of cases.

 When making requests swat does not try to interact with web application on UI/browser level like some test systems do.
 Instead swat operates on lower http level using [curl](http://curl.haxx.se/).
 It's very handy.
 Every time you have your test failed you always face with two types of issues:

 * http code is not successful ( not 200 OK )
 * an output does not have an expected value(s)

-Practically this means that you can repeat your request manually and analyze an output in more presice way.
+Practically this means that you can repeat your request manually and analyze an output in more precise way.

 Thus, the basic entity of swat test harness is a *http request*.
 Other valid terms for this are - route, http resource or swat story, whatever you call it, it always mean the same - a piece of data send to server and the piece of data get back.

 You may compare this approach with using arbitrary \`*.t' files in an abstract perl test framework.
 IMHO when dealing with web application test speaking in language of http requests is more natural then speaking on language of test files

 Swat http requests aka [swat stories](https://github.com/melezhik/swat#bringing-all-together) could be executed, tested and reused as whole units.

 Swat support a sequential requests which make it possible to implement complicated test cases.

 Swat tends to be declarative rather than imperative tool.
 One have to define a set of tested routes and then declare expected output, using special [DSL](https://github.com/melezhik/outthentic-dsl).

 This intentionally strict model results in more neat and simple test structure.
 You always look at web application as s set of routes you may send a request to.
 This approach might be uncomfortable to go with at the very beginning, but eventually results many benefits.

 However it does not mean swat is not agile, one may extend swat test scenarios with regular perl code and start doing things in classic imperative way.

-A following example I will try to give you more sense what I am talking about in practicle meaning.
+A following example I will try to give you more sense what I am talking about in practical meaning.

 So, meet the swat - simple (smart) web application testing framework.

 # Hello world example

 In a following example I will try to prove that I am talking about.
 Let's see how easy and fast one could bootstrap test harness for a web application using swat.

 The application I use in this example is quite simple, but  hopefully it will be enough to show common tasks need to be solved by every one writing web application test - like sending data over various http requests, using cookies and handling http status codes.

 A source code of the application could be downloaded here - [https://github.com/melezhik/swat/blob/master/stuff/myapp.pl](https://github.com/melezhik/swat/blob/master/stuff/myapp.pl) .

 This is tiny [mojo](https://metacpan.org/pod/Mojo) application with few http routes: